-In order to successfully pass the examination, you must be able to evaluate and analyze the core concepts related to SOC for Service Organizations engagements.
-Upon passing the exam, you will be awarded with a certificate in the form of a digital badge to be proudly displayed anywhere on the internet—a personal blog, a social network like LinkedIn, Facebook, Twitter, Mozilla Open Badges, a biographical page on a company website, or an online resume.Who will benefit?
+To pass the exam, you must be able to evaluate and analyze the core concepts related to SOC for Service Organizations engagements.
+Then you’ll be awarded with a certificate in the form of a digital badge that you can display anywhere online.

 Want to view a sample exam?